elhosensalama/elhosensalama/README.md

 # Hola! 👋

-I am Elhosen Salama _(Software Engineer)_

-I am very passionate about solving problems with technology and creating different solutions.
+I am Elhosen Salama, a Software angineer passionate about solving problems with technology and creating different solutions.

 I have a wide range of skills that includes backend development using (NodeJS, NestJS, ExpressJS, Prisma ORM, Mongoose ODM), front development using(HTML, CSS, Javascript, Typescript, React), database(MySql, MongoDB, MS-SQL), AWS also (EC2, Light Sail) And Desktop development using (.Net Framework) :-)